-15. The Person then asked, "What is meant in the Book of Channelings when it says that the living creatures ran and returned like the appearance of a flash of lightning?"
+15. The Person then asked, "What is meant in the Book of Channelings when it says that the living creatures ran and returned like the appearance of a flash of lightning37?"
 I began to answer.

 In Hebrew, the living creatures are called Chayot which is spelled chet-yud-vav-tav.
-However, this also sounds in Hebrew like two separate words - Chai (chet-yud) which means "living" or "life," and Ot (aleph-vav-tav) which means "signs."
+However, this also sounds in Hebrew like two separate words - Chai (chet-yud) which means "living" or "life," and Ot (alephvav-tav) which means "signs."
 Hence, we can think of the living creatures or Chayot as "signs of life," and in modern medicine we associate signs of life with brainwave activity.
 Thus, think of the Chayot as those bundles of brainwave activity that bring our world into existence.
 Also, we often think in terms of our attention running toward these bundled perceptions and then returning back to primal awareness.
-The average person focuses on the "running" to the objects of perception, but the enlightened focus on the "return" to the center of awareness.
-Thus, I like to call that form of mindfulness meditation in which one lets every perception point you back to that which perceives the perception as "running and returning," and by mastering this technique you can be constantly meditating whether your eyes are open or closed.
+The average person focuses on the "running" to the objects of perception, but the enlightened focus on the "return" to the center of awareness38.
+Thus, I like to call that form of mindfulness meditation in which one lets every perception point you back to that which perceives the perception as "running and returning39," and by mastering this technique you can be constantly meditating whether your eyes are open or closed.
 Even perceptions that would be called disturbing can also be used to lead you back to the center where everything is known, and in this way, all perceptions can help you back to your own being.
-Furthermore, when we begin a sentence
+Furthermore, when we begin a sentence with the words "I am," that sentence usually ends with an object of perception such as when we say "I am happy" or "I am sad" or "I am a man" or "I am a woman."
+This is the common experience when we focus on our attention running toward an object.
+However, when we focus on returning to pure awareness, then there is only "I AM," pure being without any division or identification with an exterior object.
+Additionally, we may sometimes seem to oscillate back and forth between perceptions and pure being, back and forth between diversity and oneness, and when we transition from one to the other, we may be aware of what appears as a literal lightning flash between oneness and diversity.
+However, for the enlightened, this is all an appearance.
+Oneness and diversity are two sides of the same coin, and when you realize the true nature of this coin, then there is no more running and returning.
+There is only one, immutable reality that sometimes appears as absolute unity and at other times appears as a dance of diversity.
+When you understand this, your bundles of thought will then be replaced by a bundle of life40.
+Thus spake Christopher.

-&lt;sup>37 Ezekiel 1:14
+37 Ezekiel 1:14

-Sefer Yetzirah 1:8
+38 Sefer Yetzirah 1:8

-&lt;sup>39 Identical to the Direct Path of Sri Atmananda Krishna Menon, as I understand it.
+39 Identical to the Direct Path of Sri Atmananda Krishna Menon, as I understand it.